jackocnr/intl-tel-input/README.md

 ## Translations
 We provide [translations](https://github.com/jackocnr/intl-tel-input/tree/master/build/js/i18n) for the 200+ country names, as well as other user interface text (e.g. the placeholder text for the country search input) in over 30 languages.
 See the `i18n` option for details on how to use them.
 [See them in action](https://intl-tel-input.com/storybook/?path=/docs/intltelinput--i18n).

-Supported languages: Arabic, Bengali, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, Norwegian, English, Farsi, Finnish, French, German, Greek, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Marathi, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Swedish, Telugu, Thai, Turkish, Urdu, Vietnamese.
+Supported languages: Arabic, Bengali, Bosnian, Bulgarian, Catalan, Chinese, Croatian, Czech, Danish, Dutch, Norwegian, English, Farsi, Finnish, French, German, Greek, Hindi, Hungarian, Indonesian, Italian, Japanese, Korean, Marathi, Polish, Portuguese, Romanian, Russian, Slovak, Spanish, Swedish, Telugu, Thai, Turkish, Ukrainian, Urdu, Vietnamese.

 If we don't currently support a language you need, it's easy to [contribute this](https://github.com/jackocnr/intl-tel-input/blob/master/.github/CONTRIBUTING.md#adding-a-new-translation) yourself - you only need to provide a handful of UI translation strings, as we automatically pull in the country names from the country-list project.